SUNCAT-Center/CatLearn/test/README.md

 [(Back to top)](#atoml-tests)

 There are two ways of running the tests on the command line.
-If all the test are run, it is as simple as just using the following:
+If all the tests are run, it is as simple as just using the following:

 ```shell
   $ python test/test_suite.py